ProvoYsa2/Docs/procedures.md

 10. Upon approval, the **stake clerk** notifies the high councilor.
 11. The **high councilor** meets with each of the proposed counselors and issues the calling.
 12. The **stake executive secretary** makes an appointment for the EQP and counselors to be set apart by the Stake President.
 The bishop and high councilor are invited to attend.
-13. The **high councilor** sustains the EQP and counselors in sacrament meeting.
+13. The **high councilor** meets with the former EQP and counselors and issues their release (if they are still members of the ward).
+14. The **high councilor** conducts Stake Business in Sacrament Meeting including a vote of thanks for the prior elders quorum presidency and sustaining of the new EQP and counselors.
-14. The **stake president** meets with the EQP and counselors to set them apart and provide training.
+15. The **stake president** meets with the EQP and counselors to set them apart and provide training.
 As keys are involved, the stake president must set apart the new elders quorum president.
 He may delegate to his counselors or a high counselor to set apart the counselors.
-15. The **ward clerk** or **stake clerk** records the new callings in LCR.
+16. The **ward clerk** or **stake clerk** records the new callings in LCR.

 ## Calling New Counselors to an Existing Elders Quorum President